 What surfboards should I bring?

 A good base for your quiver would be to bring two short boards and a step-up.
 Your standard board short board will get you through the general 4-6ft waves, and it’s a good idea to have a second as a backup if you happen to snap one.
 An additional step-up will assist you getting into the waves when the swell picks up.
 A good step-up is generally about 4-6 inches longer or 3-4 liters more than your standard board, though the best bet is to chat to your local shaper.
 Your final decision will be based on how the forecast is looking right before you leave home.
+We can also arrange order of custom name brand boards which can will be in Padang when you arrive.

 Do I need travel Insurance?

 Yes.
 Proof of travel insurance is required before you start your trip, and your travel insurance policy must include medical evacuation.
 Serious accidents do happen here from time to time; it is part of surfing.
 We recommend taking out travel insurance when you pay your deposit, so you are covered in case of any unforeseen circumstances that may arise before your trip.
 We recommend Surf Travel Insurance.
-They provide insurance packages specific to surfers visiting the Ments and Telos.
+They provide insurance packages specific to surfers visiting the Mentawai and Telos.

 What’s the best time for waves?